learn-anything/programming-languages/readme.md

 ## Experimental
 - [Sixteen](https://github.com/ollef/sixten) - Experimental functional language where all data is unboxed by default.
 Functional programming with fewer indirections.
+- [Eta](https://github.com/typelead/eta) - Dialect of Haskell on the JVM.

 ## Other
 - [Agda](https://github.com/agda/agda) - Dependently typed functional language.